yl-ang/tp/docs/DeveloperGuide.md

      Expected: Patron list remain unchanged.
 Error details shown in the status message.

   3. Test case: `patron edit 1 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
      Expected: Name, id, phone number and email of the first patron in the book list are changed to "John Cena", "A2222222H", "91959491", "johncena@u.nus.edu" respectively.
+Details of edited patron shown in status message.

 ### Finding a patron based on patron name